johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 13.3 What other services does firebase provide other than authentication

 You will create an about me page.
 It could be the about route.
-There will put your name and your image (picture is optional.
+There you will put your name and your image (picture is optional.
 However, if you put a photo, please put a professional look picture).
 And write a small paragraph (3-5 lines) about your goal.
 And how you will work hard to achieve your goal.

 Create a 404 page (not found page)👍
 Minimum 9 meaningful git commit👍